articles

 The Entry Requirements

-I gained entry to the lounge with my Priority Pass Card.
+I gained entry to the Lisbon Airport Lounge with my Priority Pass Card.

 Priority Pass is the largest Airport Lounge Network in the world.
-With over 1,600 locations.
+With over 1,700 lounges worldwide.
 You flash your Priority Pass card and get access to the lounge.
 With all you can eat food, unlimited alcohol and free wi-fi.
 On average, I save €60 when I go into an airport lounge.
 That’s what I would pay for food, drinks and wi-fi in the terminal.
 If you drink more alcohol, then you’ll save more!

 The Lounge